INTRO TO TRAINING

 Young import, Koton, with a few members of her flock

 A large goose and a duck, perfect for starting pups, running off a young pup

-Dogs in general are very good at communicating so when training an LGD it's important to be watchful of body cues they may be giving, to prevent a incident or understand a reaction.
+Dogs, in general, are very good at communicating, so when training an LGD, it's essential to be watchful of body cues they may be giving to prevent an incident or understand a reaction.
 If at any time you see unwanted body language from your gampr, it would be best to take a step back in his training.

 Body language of dogs is actually very similar to human body language.
 To understand dominance play, picture two people at the gym, shoving each other around in a playful way, chests out, standing tall.
 Dogs do this also and can take it very seriously.
-So if you see dominance play among your pack of dogs, its ok, but it's not ok when it extends to the livestock.
+So if you see this type of play among your pack of dogs, its ok, but it's not ok when it extends to the livestock.
 This can lead to games that become more rough, and result in injured livestock which can lead to your dog becoming more of a problem than an actual protector.

 The Border Collie below is an example of the exact posturing and body language that you never want to see your gampr direct toward livestock.
 Notice the eyes are glaring and focused, lips are drawn back, the body is aimed like an arrow pointed directly toward it's prey and the muscles along the neck and back are tensed.